itscodenation/flw1-rps-20-21-starter/README.md

 #### Wrap
 - [ ] Push your changes!
-- [ ] Save and submit your website using the link on the Daily Session Document.
+- [ ] Save and submit your website using the link on the session agenda.

 ## Day 2